Maintenance for your husband or wife

 Other financial matters to be considered are capital assets of every kind, including business interests,

 Maintenance payments (known as Periodic Payments in legal terms) are regular payments made by the higher earning partner to the lower or non-earning partner.
-Unlike other financial settlements, maintenance can continue for life (certainly after divorce, and even after the payer's death!).
+Unlike other financial settlements, alimony can continue for life (certainly after divorce, and even after the payer's death!).
 There are three questions you might want to consider when trying to work out maintenance:

 - Should there be maintenance at all?